 Boeing Shifts 777 Work Back To Humans Following Robotic Failures

-In a world full of fears of robots taking jobs, Boeing Co (NYSE: BA) is the company taking jobs from robots.
+In a world full of fears of robots taking jobs, at Boeing Co (NYSE: BA) is the company taking jobs from the robots.

 The robots that have been assembling the fuselage sections for Boeing’s 777 and 777X jets aren’t being laid off, but some of their work is being taken over by human mechanics.